 OUR BUSINESS, STRUCTURE AND SUPPLY CHAINS

-Chaing Equities Limited, Cathay Investments Limited, Cathay Investments 2 Limited and their subsidiary undertakings (together “the Cathay Group”) are a group of companies based in the UK and across Europe and trading worldwide.
+The Cathay Group is a group of companies based in the UK and across Europe and trading worldwide.

 The activities of the Cathay Group fall into four key areas: